INTRODUCING OUR INTEGRATED REPORT

 REPORTING SCOPE AND BOUNDARIES

-The report covers material information relating to the business model, strategy, material issues and risks, governance and performance of Truworths International and its subsidiaries for the 52-week period from 1 July 2019 to 28 June 2020.
-The report is supplemented by the Group Audited Annual Financial Statements which are available on our website at www.truworthsinternational.com.
+The report covers material information relating to the business model, strategy, material issues and risks, governance and the performance of the Group for the 53-week period from 28 June 2021 to 3 July 2022.
+The report is supplemented by the Group Audited Annual Financial Statements 2022 which are available on our website at www.truworths.co.za/reports

-The financial reporting boundary of the report covers the results of the Truworths and Office operating segments.
-Truworths operates primarily in South Africa and has a retail presence in seven other African countries.
+The financial reporting boundary has been set so that the report covers the results of the Truworths and Office operating segments.
+Truworths operates primarily in South Africa and has a presence in five other southern African countries.
 Office operates principally in the United Kingdom, with a presence in Germany and the Republic of Ireland.

-The integrated reporting boundary covers risks, opportunities and outcomes relating to the Group’s operating environment, its retail businesses and engagement with key stakeholder groups that could influence the Group’s ability to create and sustain value.
+The integrated reporting boundary has been set so that the report covers risks, opportunities and outcomes relating to the Group's operating environment, its retail businesses and engagement with key stakeholders that could influence the Group's ability to create and sustain value, and also the extent to which the Group's objectives have been achieved.

-This year’s report is again targeted primarily at our shareholders, who are the principal providers of the Group’s financial capital, as well as the local and international investment community.
-We also recognise and appreciate the role of our customers, employees, suppliers and regulators in creating and sustaining value.
+This year's report is again targeted primarily at our shareholders, who are the principal providers of the Group's financial capital, as well as the local and international investment community.
+We also recognise the essential role of our customers, employees, suppliers and regulators in the value creation, preservation or erosion process.

-The Group acknowledges the importance of and is committed to continuously improving the quality of its reporting to stakeholders.
-The Group’s 2019 Integrated Report was ranked 8th in the Ernst & Young (EY) 2020 Excellence in Integrated Reporting Awards, and the Group is the only retailer ranked in the top 10.
-This is the 13th consecutive year that the Group has attained a top 10 ranking in the EY excellence in reporting awards and is one of only two companies to have achieved this accolade, reflecting the consistently high quality of its financial and integrated reporting and the accountable and transparent manner it reports to stakeholders.
+The Group is committed to continuously improving the quality of its reporting to stakeholders.
+The Group's 2021 Integrated Report was ranked 8th in the Ernst & Young (EY) 2022 Excellence in integrated reporting Awards and is the only retailer ranked in the top 10 of these awards.
+This is the 15th consecutive year that the Group has attained a top 10 ranking in the EY excellence in reporting awards and is the only JSE-listed company to have achieved this accolade, reflecting the consistently high quality of its financial and integrated reporting, and the accountable and transparent manner in which it reports to stakeholders.

 The board acknowledges its responsibility for ensuring the integrity of the Integrated Report.
 The directors confirm that the report fairly represents the Group's performance for the period under review as well as the growth strategies, material issues, risks and opportunities, and prospects of the Group.